nsaphra/website_old/content/post/creationism.md

 tags = []
 categories = []

-summary = "A petty rant on the failure of attempts to understand machine learning models by looking only at inference time."
+summary = "Nothing in Deep Learning Makes Sense Except in the Light of SGD."

 # Featured image
 # Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.